hut34/gitbookWiki/hut34-wallet-api.md

 ## Disable API Access in your account

-If you ever want to disable API calls for your account for any reason, complete the following steps:
+If you ever want to disable API calls for your account, complete the following steps:

-First, Log In your Hut34 Wallet using your Google Account credentials.
+First, Sign in your Hut34 wallet using your Google Account credentials.

 ![](.gitbook/assets/image%20%2815%29.png)